 Robert Dighton first started working at ELHAP in 1989 as a playworker.
 He then qualified in play therapy and worked at the Whipps Cross Hospital Psychological Support Service for over eight years where he specialised in childhood trauma, grief and loss.
 For over four years, Robert served as the programme convenor for the Postgraduate Diploma and MA in Play Therapy at Roehampton University.

 Robert returned to work at ELHAP in 2005.
 In 2018, he completed his MSc in Positive Behaviour Support (PBS) at the Tizard Centre, University of Kent.
-Robert is now working on his PhD at the Tizard Centre, researching the implementation of PBS.
 His entire career has focussed on the importance of children’s play in promoting physical and mental well-being.
-Robert has been the CEO of ELHAP for over sixteen years and started job sharing with Johanna Merry in May 2018.
+Robert has been the CEO of ELHAP for over eighteen years.